Before Signing Up...

 Basic settings are, as a rule, mandatory fields.
 Where possible, they have been pre-configured for your convenience, but you can change the values as you like; all fields are editable.

-Some of the data warehouses come with advanced settings for special, optional, or advanced properties.
+Some data warehouses have advanced settings for special, optional, or advanced properties.
 These are pre-configured, but you can change the indicated values if needed.

 Connecting Data Sources